In-house distribution for iOS apps

 The distribution method selected for app deployment usually depends on the users who work with them and how the apps are scoped during the process.
 For instance, app distribution can be limited internally to the employees within a business entity.
-Or rather, the organizations may choose to provide the apps to the general public.
+Or, instead, the organizations may choose to provide the apps to the general public.

-The Ad Hoc distribution method allows you to distribute apps to a limited number of devices registered with the developer website.
-Primarily, the most suitable method for testing the applications developed.
-When the app is ready to be distributed to the testers in your development environment, you create an Ad Hoc provisioning profile that specifies the App ID, a set of devices (identified by their unique device ID) and a distribution certificate.
-The device IDs specified in the Ad Hoc provisioning profile also get added to the developer account.
-As you export an app using an Ad Hoc provisioning profile, the provisioning profile is also included in the app bundle, and the distribution certificate will be used to sign the app’s IPA file.
+The ad hoc distribution method allows you to distribute apps to a limited number of devices registered with the developer website.
+It is the most suitable method for testing the applications developed.
+When the app is ready to be distributed to the testers in your development environment, you create an ad hoc provisioning profile that specifies the App ID, a set of devices (identified by their unique device ID) and a distribution certificate.
+The device IDs specified in the ad hoc provisioning profile also get added to the developer account.
+As you export an app using an ad hoc provisioning profile, the provisioning profile is also included in the app bundle.
+The distribution certificate will be used to sign the app’s IPA file.
 The app launches on the device only if the following conditions are met:

 - The bundle ID of the app matches the App ID.

 - The app’s signature equals the distribution certificate.